Adult and pediatrics bone marrow transplant, cell therapy, immunotherapy program and stem cell transplant program in San Antonio

 Blood cancer treatment

-We provide a full spectrum of transplant services, including the use of transplants as a form of blood cancer treatment.
+Several types of blood cancer are commonly treated with a blood or marrow stem cell transplant, including lymphoma, myeloma and leukemias.
 Blood or marrow stem cell transplants (BMTs) are performed for individuals with diseased bone marrow or for patients with cancer who are about to undergo high doses of cancer therapy that will damage their bone marrow.
-Several types of blood cancer are commonly treated with a blood or marrow stem cell transplant, including lymphoma, myeloma and leukemias.

 Methodist Healthcare provides a full spectrum of cancer services, so patients with blood cancer can receive comprehensive care close to home.

 Pediatric Blood and Marrow Stem Cell Transplant Program